arash-mazidi/WASMIZER/README.md

 * "numOfSymptoms" --> Wasmizer gets symptoms in order to filter the repositories.
 You can define the number of symptoms and the symptoms in this parameter and following parameters, respectively.

-* "cmakecommand" and "makecommand" --> Wasmizer compile the c/c++ programs based on these command.
+* "cmakecommand" and "makecommand" --> These two parameters are used for compilation commands.
+As Wasmizer is initially built to compile the C/C++ programs to WebAssembly, we have used emcmake cmake, and emmake make command to configure, build, and compile the programs.
+Therefore, for compilation of the programs in other languages, you should change these commands.

 ### Compilation
-In order to use Wasmizer in compilation phase, you should have installed Emscripten on your system.
+In order to use Wasmizer in compilation phase, the necessary tools for compilation and build tools should be installed.
+For example, wasmizer is initially built to compile C/C++ to WebAssembly and therefore we use Emscripten.
 You can use https://emscripten.org/docs/getting_started/downloads.html to install emscripten.
 We used emscripten docker image.
 In addition, in order to convert wat files to wasm files, you need to install wat2wasm tool.
 You can use https://github.com/WebAssembly/wabt for this goal.

 Further, there is a lib folder that contains libraries that are needed for Wasmizer.
 You can import all libraries in the classpath of the project.
 We tested the Wasmizer on the Eclipse IDE for JAVA Developers.